Lothar Götz: SALVATION

 A more recent past resonates here too: Salvation being the name of a gay club–night which ran in Vauxhall for over 10 years from the late 1990s.
 The coronas of radiating lines and colours seen in works from the Disco series recall moments of unalloyed joy still possible and still remembered in the drug–induced delirium of clubbing.
 Like strobes against the darkness around, these are works that take the viewer into an abstract freedom of space.

-Lothar Götz is currently exhibiting in the Royal Academy's Winter Summer Exhibition 2020 until 3 January 2021 in Gallery IV, curated by Sonia Boyce.
-In Summer 2021, a solo exhibition is scheduled at the Holden Gallery, Manchester Metropolitan University.
+In Summer 2021, a solo exhibition by Lothar Götz is scheduled at the Holden Gallery, Manchester Metropolitan University.

 Links to previous solo exhibitions at domobaal, and external site–specific commissions all of which have been extended, and may currently be visited in the UK: